myon-bioinformatics/myon-bioinformatics.github.io/README.md

 >__Note__ Now preparing

 # 🤠Notice🤠
-I create for showing you engineer this page.
+I create for showing you guys about me in detail.

 Thus, for begginers or recruiter or.., it may not be friendly😅